 I have a fun solution for you, of course.
-You can make use of that gelatin, and do a fun activity with kids (or adults, I won't judge!), and make gelatin stamps.
+You can make use of that gelatin, and do a fun activity with kids (or adults, I won't judge!), and make some fun gelatin postage stamps.

 Once he saw how mine stuck to the paper like a sticker, though, he wanted to try it himself; again; and again; and again. 😉

 I'd have to say it was a total success!

 Over the years, we've made more stamps.
 It does, after all, give us one more excuse to make some yummy, healthy gummy treats!

 Now that he's gotten older, he is able to cut out his own stamps.
 That, in itself, is great practice for small hands.
 Even now, he was fascinated with the whole process and really impressed that we were able to make our own “stickers!”
 (Have we gotten to the age already that kids no longer understand the concept of stamps?!?!?!)

 How to make fun holiday postage stamps with gelatin glue

 - 2 tsp. fruit juice or cold water